 Best Bookmakers for Cycling Betting

-The OLBG cycling tipsters will have you covered throughout the twenty-one stages, head over to the main Cycling Betting Tips page for daily tips from La Vuelta as well as over cycling events throughout the year.
+The OLBG cycling tipsters will have you covered throughout the twenty-one stages.
+Head over to the main Cycling Betting Tips page for daily tips from La Vuelta as well as other cycling events throughout the year.

-The La Vuelta kicks off with a flat stage from Turin to Novara on the 23rd of August, the first of nine stages on this first phase of the tour before the first rest day which came on the 1st of September, this first phase covered a total of 1,447km and goes through Italy, France Andorra and Spain.
+The La Vuelta kicked off with a flat stage from Turin to Novara on August 23rd, the first of nine stages in this first phase of the tour, before the first rest day on September 1st.
+This first phase covered a total of 1,447km and went through Italy, France, Andorra and Spain.

 Stage | Route | Winner |